AnuragSahu/Noob_coder_things/_posts/2019-06-17-Progress-of-the-forth-day.md

 ---
-title: "Progress on the Third Day."
+title: "Progress on the Forth Day."
 ---

 Today I am over welmed with the work I did, although I did not do any thing out of the way I only went to the HackerRank website andd started solving some of the problems.